-When I learned about the DC march, I felt a strong urge to be there and quickly made my travel plans, yet became apprehensive about what to expect: would there be riots, terrorism or violence?
+When I learned about the march, I felt a strong urge be part of it and quickly made my travel plans, yet became apprehensive about what to expect: would there be riots, terrorism or violence?

-We started the day at a breakfast with the inspiring Rep Barbara Lee (see video), who emphasized the historic nature of the event, the importance of youth involvement, and that we must never return to the archaic policies of the past.
+We started the day at a breakfast with the inspiring Rep Barbara Lee (see video).
+She emphasized the historic nature of the event, the importance of youth involvement, and that we must never return to the archaic policies of the past.

 Sustainable Fairfax is committed to supporting climate activism and climate justice.
 Stay tuned to learn how you can help resist a dangerous rollback of climate policy.
 I am confident that the historic marches and activism taking place will keep building.
 Lets work together towards positive action to support the values we all hold dear.